LKprog/bonsai/README.md

 ```
 python3 main.py
 ```

+The user will be prompted to choose between Holland (2 provinces) and the Netherlands.
+Then, the user can choose the algorithm they want to run and finally, how many iterations.

 ## Structure
 In this repository there are several folders with different files that are imported by main.py.
 The following list describes the different folders and files: